onestardao/WFGY/TensionUniverse/BlackHole/Q001_riemann_hypothesis.md

 1. `SpectralTensionHead`

    * Role: produce an estimate of `Tension_RH` as an auxiliary output from internal representations.
-   * Interface: internal embeddings to scalar tension estimate plus optional decomposed mismatch vector.
+   * Interface: internal embeddings to scalar tension estimate, optionally with decomposition into spectral and arithmetic parts.

 2. `ArithmeticConsistencyFilter`

-   * Role: score candidate statements about primes for compatibility with frozen `Ref_arith` envelopes.
+   * Role: score candidate statements about primes for compatibility with frozen `Ref_arith` envelopes and the declared arithmetic protocol.
    * Interface: candidate statement representation to soft score or mask.

 3. `TU_SpecField_Observer`

-   * Role: extract simplified spectral summaries (rho_zero like descriptors) from internal representations.
+   * Role: extract simplified spectral summaries compatible with `H_zero` from internal representations.
    * Interface: internal embeddings to low dimensional spectral summary.

 ### 7.3 Evaluation harness

 1. Task selection

-   * Use analytic number theory prompts where RH strengthens bounds or sharpens error terms.
+   * Use analytic number theory prompts where RH affects bounds or error term narratives.

 2. Conditions